 Once the players are blindfolded, call out instructions such as, “Outline the gingerbread man with frosting” and “Place the gumdrops on his belly.”
 Players will try to find and place the decorations by memory and touch.

 When the decorating is over, the player who created the best gingerbread man wins.Continue to 5 of 5 below.

 Build a Life Sized Gingerbread House

 A fun activity for kids is to decorate their very own gingerbread playhouse.
-All you need is a large box, such as an appliance box (You can even tape two or three together ahead of time to make it large enough to accommodate several kids at a party).
+All you need is a large box, such as an appliance box.
 Cut a door and windows out of the structure, making sure to smooth over any rough edges before allowing kids to play inside.
 Paint the house and allow it to dry prior to the start of the party.

-At the party, have kids decorate the gingerbread house wi...th items such as candy, stickers, colored markers, glitter and various holiday decorations.
-(Use adult supervision when using items such as a hot glue gun or scissors.)
-Once complete, the kids can play inside of the gingerbread house they created.
+At the party, have kids decorate the gingerbread house with items such as candy, stickers, colored markers, glitter, and various holiday decorations.
+Once complete, the kids can play inside the gingerbread house they created.